supernoter/noter/README.md

 # Noter

-NOTER is an open source, minimalistic, themable markdown editor that seamlessly integrates with [large-language models](https://en.wikipedia.org/wiki/Large_language_model) (LLM).
+NOTER is an open source, minimalistic, themeable markdown editor that seamlessly integrates with [large-language models](https://en.wikipedia.org/wiki/Large_language_model) (LLM).
 If you happen to run [ollama](https://ollama.com) locally, NOTER will automatically connect to the instance.
 It is currently in [beta](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta) stage: you can download it, run it and use it, but some functionality may